Find Grad Schools

 9 Yearly Graduations

 The 6th most popular school in the country for food science tech majors who are seeking their doctor's degree is Kansas State University.
 Roughly 20,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-During the 2020-2021 academic year, 9 people received their doctor's degree in food science tech from K -State.
+During the most recent year for which we have data, 9 people received their doctor's degree in food science tech from K -State.

 #8